LorenzoGardiner/Candy-Distributor-Data-Analyst-Project/README.md

 ## ⚙️ How to Run the Project
 1. Download [`requirements.txt`](requirements.txt), and the files in [`data`](data/)
-2. Install the Python libraries: -`pip install -r requirements.txt`
+2. Install the Python libraries: `pip install -r requirements.txt`
 3. Create a CandyDB database in PostgreSQL
 4. Run [`import_csv_postgresql.py`](python/import_csv_postgresql.py) in Python to directly import the CSV files into tables in CandyDB
 5. Run the -[`CandyQueries.sql`](sql/CandyQueries.sql) queries in PostgreSQL to transform, clean, create views, and query the data